 And on top of this, never underestimate what you want out of your home.
 If you are constantly trying to save money, or you are suitably unimpressed with your home, it’s hardly a surprise that you feel stressed.
 Taking the opportunity to make a few simple changes in some of your rooms will make big changes in how you feel.

-Something as simple as a little update in the bathroom, like a bathroom vanity with vessel sink, can create a stylish, yet relaxing, spa-like atmosphere.
-Or getting a new mattress for your bed could lead to a better night’s sleep, which has got to help you feel less stressed!
+Something as simple as a little update in the bathroom, like a new vanity, can create a stylish, yet relaxing, spa-like atmosphere.
+Or getting a new mattress for your bed could lead to a better night’s sleep, which definitely helps with stress levels!
 Or maybe a few new throw pillows on the couch, a new bedspread, or even some fresh flowers on the table will lift your mood.

 Ditch The Clutter